KevinKra/BYOB/NOTES.md

 ### What is Knex?

 - A SQL query builder designed to be flexible and "fun to use".
+- What Knex really is is Javascript instead of raw SQL.

 ### What is pg?